Published On: Mar 05 2013 03:30:44 PM CSTUpdated On: Jul 03 2014 01:00:00 AM CDT

 When it comes to 1980s hair metal bands, few bands could compete with Poison.
 They had the touseled hair, the outrageous outfits and hits such as "Talk Dirty to Me," "Nothin' but a Good Time," "Fallen Angel" and "Every Rose Has Its Thorn."

 Poison has continued to tour, most recently with the likes of fellow 1980s survivors Mötley Crüe and Def Leppard.
-The band's lead singer, Bret Michaels, is seen here at the 2011 Billboard Music Awards show in Las Vegas on May 22, 2011.
+The band's lead singer, Bret Michaels, is seen here in July 2014.